intel/dffml/docs/usage/webhook/webhook.rst

     .. image:: ./images/ngrok_out.png

-Copy paste the output url to ``Payload URL`` in webhook settings of ffmpeg repo.
+Copy paste the output url to ``Payload URL`` in webhook settings of ffmpeg repo and set the secret token.

 .. image:: ./images/github_settings.png